Language Access - Interpretation and Translation

 ПОЖАЛОВАТЬ ЛАСКАВО ПРОСИМО

-Your child’s school should communicate with you in your language about important information and opportunities for your child, this includes information about:
+Schools are required to communicate with you in your home language about important information and opportunities for your child, including:

 - School closures and delays